 Winter Outings by the Fireplace at Wineries and Breweries

-There is nothing quite like sitting by a fireplace when it’s cold outside.
-Combine that fireplace with food or a drink, and you have an ideal scenario for tasty local winter outings.
+There is nothing quite like sitting by a fireplace when it's cold outside.
+Combine that fireplace with food or a drink, and you have an ideal scenario for a tasty local winter outing.

 If you prefer craft beer, 2 Silos Brewing in Prince William County has several seating areas around fire pits.
-They also have a gorgeous stone fireplace near the barn.
+They also have a gorgeous stone fireplace near the barn and you can rent your own igloo in the colder months.
 Read our full review of 2 Silos Brewing for more details and pictures.

 You can also enjoy a great view, a fireplace, and both beer and wine at Hillsborough Vineyard in Hillsboro.

 For lunch or dinner and a pint by the fire, head to Hunter's Head Tavern in Upperville.
 The vibe is relaxed, and the menu emphasizes organic, local, non-GMO meat and produce.
 Explore our full list of fun and cozy Northern Virginia pubs.

 Shop and Stay at Northern VA Malls